s5uishida/install_vpp_upf_dpdk/README.md

 ```
 Now the UPG-VPP was built in `/usr/local/vpp`.

-**Note.
-UPG-VPP v1.13.0 does not support `PDU Session container`.
-Therefore, some gNodeBs may not accept GTP traffic from UPG-VPP that does not contain `DL PDU SESSION INFORMATION` in the `PDU Session container`.
-In that case, there is a way to try the OAI patch by referring to [here](https://github.com/travelping/upg-vpp/issues/387#issuecomment-1935837642).
-Also, [this](./patches/gtp_ext_hdr_qfi_1.patch) is a temporary patch for UPG-VPP v1.13.0 based on the OAI patch.
-QFI is fixed to 1.
-I confirmed that it works with the gNodeB of srsRAN_Project.**

 If you want to install the built `upf_plugin.so` etc as packages without manually copying these, build binary packages as follows.
 ```
 # make package